markdegrootnl/unifi-protect-arm64/README.md

 ## Storage
 UniFi Protect needs a lot of storage to record video.
 Protect will fail to start if there is not at least 100GB disk space available, so make sure to store your Docker volumes on a disk with some space (`/storage` in the above run command).

-Optional: Update the env variable `STORAGE_DISK` to your disk to see storage uses inside UniFi Protect.
+Optional: Update the env variable `STORAGE_DISK` to your disk to see disk usage inside UniFi Protect.

 ## Stuck at "Device Updating"
 If you are stuck at a popup saying "Device Updating" with a blue loading bar after the initial setup, just run `systemctl restart unifi-core` inside the container or restart the entire container.
 This happens only the first time after the initial setup.